AgoraIO/Agora-With-SenseTime/Agora-Video-With-SenseTime-Android/README.md

 Developers must contact SenseTime to obtain the licence file.
 Change the file name as **"SenseMe.lic"** and copy the file to **"sensetime/src/main/assets/license"** folder.

-### 1.3 Camera Capture Framework
+### 1.3 SenseTime In Extensions Marketplace

-We have imported a camera capture framework library.
-If you are interested in source code and document of this framework, please go to [here](https://github.com/AgoraIO-Community/MediaIO-Camera) for more information.
+The SenseTime extension is available in agora extensions marketplace.
+If you want to integrate the sdk via SenseTime extension, you can refer to the [document](https://docs.agora.io/en/extension_customer/use_extension_android?platform=Android).

 ## Developer Environment Requirements
 - Android Studio 3.1 or above